 The British Columbia Teachers' Federation

-had the honor of inviting you to participate in the
+has the honor of inviting you to participate in the

 The 12th Tri-national Conference for the Defense of Public Education

-which was held in
+which will be held in

 British Columbia on May 13 - 15, 2016